-- (d) Screening.
-Employers shall develop, implement, and maintain effective procedures for screening and excluding drivers and riders with COVID-19 symptoms prior to boarding shared transportation. - (e) Cleaning and disinfecting.
-Employers shall ensure that: - (1) All high-contact surfaces (door handles, seatbelt buckles, armrests, etc.) used by passengers are cleaned and disinfected before each trip. - (2) All high-contact surfaces used by drivers, such as the steering wheel, armrests, seatbelt buckles, door handles and shifter, shall be cleaned and disinfected between different drivers. - (3) Employers shall provide sanitizing materials and ensure they are kept in adequate supply. - (f) Ventilation.
+- (1) All high-contact surfaces (door handles, seatbelt buckles, armrests, etc.) used by passengers are cleaned and disinfected before each trip. - (2) All high-contact surfaces used by drivers, such as the steering wheel, armrests, seatbelt buckles, door handles and shifter, shall be cleaned and disinfected between different drivers. - (3) Employers shall provide sanitizing materials and ensure they are kept in adequate supply. - (f) Ventilation.
 Employers shall ensure that vehicle windows are kept open, and the ventilation system set to maximize outdoor air and not set to recirculate air.
-Windows do not have to be kept open if one or more of the following conditions exist: - (1) The vehicle has functioning air conditioning in use and excessive outdoor heat would create a hazard to employees the outside temperature is greater than 90 degrees Fahrenheit. - (2) The vehicle has functioning heating in use and excessive outdoor cold would create a hazard to employees the outside temperature is less than 60 degrees Fahrenheit. - (3) Protection is needed from weather conditions, such as rain or snow.

-- (4) The vehicle has a cabin air filter in use and the U.S. EPA Air Quality Index for any pollutant is greater than 100. - (g) Hand hygiene.
+Windows do not have to be kept open if one or more of the following conditions exist: - (1) The vehicle has functioning air conditioning in use and the outside temperature is greater than 90 degrees Fahrenheit. - (2) The vehicle has functioning heating in use and the outside temperature is less than 60 degrees Fahrenheit. - (3) Protection is needed from weather conditions, such as rain or snow. - (4) The vehicle has a cabin air filter in use and the U.S. EPA Air Quality Index for any pollutant is greater than 100. - (g) Hand hygiene.
 Employers shall provide hand sanitizer in each vehicle and ensure that all drivers and riders sanitize their hands before entering and exiting the vehicle.
 Hand sanitizers with methyl alcohol are prohibited.